muratk5n/thirdwave/en/README.md

 ---

-IoT is a foolish new "industry", just like Pokémon Go, 3D TVs, or battery-electric cars.
+IoT is a foolish new "industry", just like 3D TVs, battery-electric cars, or Pokémon Go.
 Less connectivity is needed not more.
 Aim for offline, standalone, intermittent.

 ---